dotnet/aspnetcore/docs/BuildFromSource.md

 #### [Visual Studio 2019](https://visualstudio.com)

-Visual Studio 2019 (16.10 Preview 3) is required to build the repo locally.
+Visual Studio 2019 is required to build the repo locally.
 If you don't have visual studio installed you can run [eng/scripts/InstallVisualStudio.ps1](/eng/scripts/InstallVisualStudio.ps1) to install the exact required dependencies.

 > :bulb: By default, the script will install Visual Studio Enterprise Edition, however you can use a different edition by passing the `-Edition` flag.
 > :bulb: To install Visual Studio from the preview channel, you can use the `-Channel` flag to set the channel (`-Channel Preview`).